 - A good handful (about 1/4 cup grated pecorino Romano cheese

 - Olive oil to drizzle on top

-- Step 2 Line a sheet pan with aluminum foil and coat with a little bit of oil, either olive or canola
+- Step 2 Line a sheet pan with parchment paper

 - Step 3 In a large bowl, combine the ground chicken with the remainder of the ingredients.
 Using clean hands, gently mix all of the ingredients together, ensuring that it’s all combined well.
 Don’t over-mix!